jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2019-06-05-my-blogging-platform-and-workflow.md

 * I edit the new generated post file with editor and write with markdown :-)

-* I amd checking the resulting blog post with jekyll development server and web browser pointed to `http://localhost:4000/`:
+* I am checking the resulting blog post with jekyll development server and web browser pointed to `http://localhost:4000/`:

 ```
 bundle exec jekyll serve